gsdavid/spherometer/README.md

 # spherometer

 Apparently, the way github renders the source notebook IS NOT EXACTLY LIKE Jupyter itself.
-In particular, there seems to be an issue with using HTML to insert figures into a cell.
+In particular, there seems to be an issue with using HTML to insert figures with captions into a cell.
 In any case, the figures are not showing up here, but do show when rendered on my local computer.
 I will have to look into this issue and see if there is a FAQ about it.

-YUP....
+Well, PARTLY....
 MY FAULT.
 I found a possible fix at: https://github.com/jupyter/notebook/issues/3278

-I will try it when I get time.
+However, even after trying a bunch of different approaches, the figures, as rendered here by github, have artifacts.

+They are just fine on Jupyter Notebook, though.   [ <--- I give up! ]

-Math and code explaining how a spherometer works (for example, to make a telescope mirror).
+**Math and code explaining how a spherometer works (for example, to make a telescope mirror).**

 This is my first github project; the included Jupyter notebook project documents my struggles to learn how a spherometer works and to understand the mathematics behind the calculations.